Jean Wahl: In exile

-Post World War II
+After World War II

 In post-war France Wahl was an important figure, as a teacher and editor of learned journals.
 In 1946 he founded the Collège philosophique, influential center for non-conformist intellectuals, alternative to the Sorbonne.
 Starting in 1950, he headed the Revue de Métaphysique et de Morale.

 Wahl translated the second hypothesis of the Parmenides of Plato as "Il y a de l'Un", and Jacques Lacan adopted his translation as a central point in psychoanalysis, as a sort of antecedent in the Parmenides of the analytic discourse.
-This is the existential sentence of psychoanalytic discourse according to Lacan, and the negative one is "Il n'y a pas de rapport sexuel " — there is no sexual relationship.
+This is the existential sentence of psychoanalytic discourse according to Lacan, and the negative one is "Il n'y a pas de rapport sexuel" — there is no sexual relationship.